 MEET THE ARTIST

 My work features biomorphic forms that pull inspiration from natural systems in our environment as well as aesthetics in Korean art.
 These forms resonate with my experience as a biracial person navigating layered identities and shifting cultural contexts.
 My inspirations and forms represent my experience—shaped by internal emotion and external influence, much like how nature adapts and transforms over time.
-I focus on the in-between space, where ambiguity and duality meet, which allows me to explore the connections and complexities in life, where what is visible often holds hidden layers of meaning.

 ARTIST STATEMENT